ibhi/Directives-in-Angular-2.0/README.md

 ### What is a Directive?
 <!-- A directive can be an existing DOM element or an attribute or an custom angular element, whose default behavior is altered. -->
-Directives allows you to attach behavior to elements in the DOM.
+Directives allows you to attach behavior to DOM elements.
 It is that simple!.
 I will try to explain the various properties of Directives using some example codes.
+Directives are defined using @Directive decorator in ES6, Typescript and with a controller class.
+The controller class defines the behavior of a directive.

 #### Example 1 (selector)